learn-academy-2021-alpha/week-5-assessment-stephbegle/rails-questions.md

 6. What is the schema file in a Rails application?
 Can you modify the schema directly?
 Why or why not?

 The schema file in rails application is a model of the structure of what your table will look like and how it will be gathering data.
+It is like a blueprint of how your data will be flowing within your application.
 You should not modify the schema table directly because it will not update any changes unless you make the changes in the console.